Skip to content

 Are your workforce operations ready for future disruptive situations?
 How will you adapt your mindset and strategies so that you can manage employee-related functions in a way that maintains your organization’s productivity, continuity and culture?

 From business needs to employee expectations, below are a few things to consider regarding a flexible workforce strategy.
-And note that while we’re using the current pandemic as an example of a disruption with which we are all too familiar, the underlying principles apply to almost any major adverse situation.

 Keep a change management mindset

 Central to your planning must be a commitment to acknowledging reality, particularly when it may have changed dramatically due to an outside force.
+Even if your workforce management plan involves returning to familiar ways of operating, you can’t simply revert to the past without addressing what’s been learned and experienced.

-- Sudden (and perhaps sweeping) pandemic-era changes
+• Sudden (and perhaps sweeping) operational shifts

-- Increasing comfort with nontypical ways of operating
+• Increasing comfort with nontypical ways of operating

-- Multiple change cycles as you’ve had to adjust your plans
+• Multiple change cycles as you’ve had to adjust your plans

 Establish your guideposts